louisvillepublicmedia/msha-state-emp-prod/README.md

 `path/to/your/downloaded/msha/data/filtered` and the employment and production numbers, by year, here: `path/to/your/downloaded/msha/data/filtered/by_year`

 ## Data disclaimer
-The file **msha_cy_oprtr_emplymnt** does not contain contract workers employed at state mines.
-There is a dataset for mine contractors, but the data do not allow us to attach a worker with a single mine.
+The file **msha_cy_oprtr_emplymnt** does not contain data on contract workers employed at state mines.
+In other words, the data do not allow us to attach a contracted worker with a single mine, therefore we cannot aggregate contract workers by state.
 Because of this, national operational + contract employment can be calculated, but state and regional operational + contract employment cannot.